pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 By using this Software, the user agrees to indemnify PYRONOME and its subsidiaries, affiliates, officers, and employees and hold them harmless from any and all claims and expenses, including attorney's fees, arising from his use of the software.
 By using the software, the user hereby agrees to release PYRONOME and its subsidiaries, affiliates, officers, and employees from any and all claims, demands, debts, obligations, damages (actual or consequential), costs, and expenses of any kind or nature whatsoever, whether known or unknown, suspected or unsuspected, disclosed or undisclosed, that the user may have against them arising out of or in any way related to such disputes and/or the software. the user hereby agrees to waive all laws that may limit the efficacy of such releases.

-## 10. Alteration of Software
+## 10. Maintenance Support Services

 10.1.
-In the event USER alters the Software by any which way and for any purpose, USER acknowledges that such alteration shall be at USER's own risk and expense.
-USER acknowledges and agrees that PYRONOME shall have no obligation to provide any services in respect of those elements of the Software which are altered or for which the provision of any services will be adversely affected by the alterations made by USER.
-It is specifically understood by USER that by virtue of such alterations to the Software, subsequent modifications, solutions, corrections, improvements or releases of the Software may be rendered unusable.

-## 11. Maintenance Support Services

-11.1.
 During the term of this agreement, PYRONOME shall provide the USER with Support Services for the use of the Software by the USER which shall comprise of the following:

 - advice by telephone on the Support Line or by e-mail access and response;
 - the dispatch out, at PYRONOME's sole discretion, by post of fix announcements, information regarding forthcoming new releases and technical newsletters;